 Similarly, boosting your curb appeal could result in higher property taxes upon appraisal.

-Dressing up the exterior of your home, whether through replacing the siding, reroofing, landscaping and so on, increases the fair market value and your property taxes.
-Consider holding off on major sprucing until you want to resell your home.
+Dressing up the exterior of your home, whether through replacing the siding, reroofing, landscaping, or other improvements, increases its fair market value and property taxes.
+However, consider holding off on major sprucing until you want to resell your home, and keep more cash in your wallet as a result.

 Claim senior citizen exemptions